11bender/alumni-scraping/README.md

 ## Usage

-Use tags to control which data you want to get.
+Use Id/class to control which data you want to get.

 ## License